 - After handling service animals or decorative aquariums.

 You likely know lots of other times you should wash your hands, especially when you’re actively preparing food.
 It’s anytime you touch surfaces that are frequently touched – door knobs, fridge or freezer handles, your phone, a pen, a ketchup bottle . . . , etc. It requires a certain self-awareness that becomes second-nature after you’ve worked in food service for even a short length of time.

 What’s the Correct Way to Wash Your Hands?

-Of course, all the handwashing in the world won’t matter if it isn’t done right.
+Of course, all the handwashing in the world won’t matter in combating disease if it isn’t done right.
 So just as a quick reminder, a proper 20-second handwashing includes: